keboola/connection-docs/templates/mailchimp/mailchimp.md

 * TOC
 {:toc}

-By using this end-to-end flow you can extract data from MailChimp and transform it into visualizations in your BI tool or anywhere else you prefer.
+With this end-to-end flow you can extract data from MailChimp and transform it into visualizations in any BI tool of your choice.

 **The flow, in a nutshell:**

-- First, the Mailchimp source component will collect data from your account: lists of campaigns, members and lists.
+- First, the MailChimp source component will collect data from your account: lists of campaigns, members and lists.

 - Then we prepare five tables (campaign, campaign-event, customer, list, list-member) that can be used to visualize results.